akaanuzman/akaanuzman/README.md

 - ⚡️ I'm learning Swift / SwiftUI currently.
 - 💻 I've interested in Mobile Application Development with Flutter,Dart for two years.
 - 📚 I'm studying Computer Engineering at Duzce University and I'll graduate this year.
-- 🫵🏻 If you are looking for an Mobile Application developer who cares about your idea like his idea, touches the small parts to make the app look like a real app, you are in the right profile.
+- 🫵🏻 If you are looking for an Full Stack Developer who cares about your idea like his idea, touches the small parts to make the app look like a real app, you are in the right profile.

 ### 🫡 Think twice code once!
 <img src="https://media2.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif"/>